Position No. 1

 Jim has offered his talents to various City organizations for the past 25 years and considers his position as a City Councilmember a stewardship responsible for protecting and enhancing the property, facilities and programs of the City.
 As a Councilmember, his priorities include increasing citizen input and communication to the Council, encouraging sustainable economic diversity and supporting affordable housing efforts.

 Jim and his wife have three grown children and six grandchildren.
 He enjoys reading, hiking, biking, backpacking, alpine climbing, traveling and spending time with family.

 Wenatchee, WA 98801

-Ruth Esparza is a Staff Attorney with the Northwest Justice Project (NJP), in Wenatchee Washington.
-She graduated from Westside High School in 1995.
-She attended Wenatchee Valley College earing her Associates of Arts Degree in 2000.
+Ruth Esparza is an experienced attorney in Wenatchee Washington.
+Ruth's mission is to empower her clients, protect their rights, and achieve fair results.
+She attended Wenatchee Valley College earning her Associates of Arts Degree in 2000.
 She graduated from Gonzaga University with a Political Science Degree in 2002.
 At Gonzaga University School of Law, Ruth earned a Juris Doctorate Degree in 2005.
-After graduating from law school, Ruth moved back to her hometown of Wenatchee and began to work at Northwest Justice Project representing victims of domestic violence and procuring the safety of families.

 Position No. 3